Complaints escalation process

 We aim to resolve all complaints within 5 business days from the date of initial lodgement.
 Complex problems will be resolved within 15 business days.
 We will contact you directly to advise and discuss a new timeframe in the event that a resolution may fall outside these timeframes.

 You will find the majority of matters can be handled by iiNet’s internal processes and we do ask that you first allow us the opportunity to exhaust all avenues in resolving your complaint.
 However, if you are not satisfied with our handling of your complaint and you have escalated this within iiNet, as a last resort you may seek complaint mediation or further assistance from the Telecommunications Industry Ombudsman (telephone 1800 062 058) or the fair trading department in your state or territory.

 You can check up on the progress of your complaint at any time by calling us on 13 22 58 and quoting the complaint reference number.
 If you are a current customer you can also check up on the progress of your complaint in Toolbox.

 We will advise you either verbally (via telephone) or in writing (via email) of the outcome of your complaint.
 If you prefer a specific method of contact, please advise us when lodging your complaint.

-If you feel your complaint is urgent, please tell us as soon as possible via telephone or by attending our Perth store in person.
+If you feel your complaint is urgent, please tell us as soon as possible via telephone.
 We will refer your case for investigation by an appropriate senior manager on site, or the Customer Relations team, and provide a response to your complaint within one business day.

 Urgent complaints differ from regular complaints in that they are referred to the Customer Relations team or an appropriate level of senior management significantly earlier, and are treated with higher priority than normal complaints.